forcedotcom/salesforcedx-vscode/docs/_articles/en/codepreview/lwccodepreview.md

 Preview `c-hello` from the HTML file.
 ![Preview component from file.](./images/vscode_codepreview_file_preview.png)

 After you select SFDX: Preview Component Locally, the Command Palette displays a list of preview options.
 You can choose to preview your component in the desktop browser or in a virtual mobile device (iOS or Android).
 Mobile previews require additional setup.
-See ["Set Up Your Dev Environment" in the Lightning Web Components Dev Guide.](https://developer.salesforce.com/docs/component-library/documentation/lwc/lwc.install_setup_develop)
+See ["Preview Lightning Web Components on Mobile" in the Lightning Web Components Dev Guide.](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.mobile_extensions)
 ![Choose to preview in the desktop browser, an Android emulator, or an iOS simulator.](./images/vscode_codepreview_mobile_options.png)

 Here’s the previewed component on the local development server’s desktop browser.